mereena19/mereena19/README.md

-WALMART sales analysis using python
+WALMART sales analysis using python.

 I used the data from kaggle and analyze the data using juypter notebook.

 # Walmart sales Analysis
 import pandas as pd

 import numpy as np

+import matplotlib.pyplot as plt

+import seaborn as sns

+data=pd.read_csv('WalmartSalesData.csv')

+data.head(5)
-import matplotlib.pyplot as plt import seaborn as sns data=pd.read_csv('WalmartSalesData.csv') data.head(5) columns_to_drop = ['Tax 5%','cogs']
+columns_to_drop = ['Tax 5%','cogs']
 data.drop(columns_to_drop,axis=1,inplace=True)